HexadigmSystems/FunctionTraits/README.md

 3. References to pointers to free functions
 4. Pointers to non-static member functions
 5. References to pointers to non-static member functions (note that C++ doesn't support references to non-static member functions, only pointers)
 6. Non-overloaded functors (i.e., functors or references to functors with a single "*operator()*" member only, otherwise which overload to target becomes ambiguous - if present then you'll need to target the specific overload you're interested in using 4 or 5 above instead).
 Includes lambdas as well (just syntactic sugar for creating functors on-the-fly).
-Simply apply "*decltype*" to your lambda to retrieve its compiler-generated class type (officially known as its "closure type"), which you can then pass to "*FunctionTraits*" or any of its [Helper templates](#helpertemplates).
+Simply apply "*decltype*" to your lambda to retrieve its compiler-generated class type (officially known as its "*closure type*"), which you can then pass to "*FunctionTraits*" or any of its [Helper templates](#helpertemplates).
 Please note however that generic lambdas are _not_ supported using this technique for technical reasons beyond the scope of this documentation (their class type can't be passed for "*F*").
 They can still be accessed via 4 and 5 above however using some unconventional syntax described in "*TypeTraits.h*" itself.
 Search the latter file for "_Example 3 (generic lambda)_" (quotes not included), which you'll find in the comments preceding the "*FunctionTraits*" specialization for functors (the comments for this example also provides additional technical details on this issue).

 Note that the code also incorporates [concepts](https://en.cppreference.com/w/cpp/language/constraints) when targeting C++20 or later or "*static_assert*" for C++17 (again, earlier versions aren't supported).
 In either case this will trap invalid function types with cleaner error messages at compile-time (if anything other than the above is passed for "*F*").